mokny/pytainer/README.md

 There is an example available [here](https://github.com/mokny/pytainer_example).
 Basically every simple python script can be a pyTainer program, as long as the main file is called `init.py`.

 ## How pytainer.toml works
 The pytainer.toml file is the initial file pyTainer looks for.
+It has to be located in the root directory of your app.
 If it does not exist, the app will not be recognized.
 ```python
 [app]
 ident = "unique_ident"